Garside shadows and biautomatic structures in Coxeter groups: Garside shadows

 The \emph{cone types} in the group $W$ give rise to a second important example of a finite Garside shadow in $(W,S)$, which turns out to be the smallest one.

 \begin{defin} Let $g, h \in W$.
 The \emph{cone type of} $g$ \emph{based at} $h$ is the set

 Equivalently, $T_{g,h}$ is the set of elements $f \in W$ for which there exists a geodesic in $X^1$ from $g$ to $f$ passing through $h$.
 The set $T_{g^{-1}, \id}$ is called the \emph{cone type of} $g$, and corresponds to the set $T(g)$ in the notation of \cite{PaY-reg}.
-The \emph{cone type part of} $g$ is the set of all elements in $W$ with the same cone type as $g$. \end{defin}
+The \emph{cone type part of} $g$ is the set of all elements $h \in W$ such that $T_{h, \id} = T_{g, \id}$. \end{defin}

 It turns out that the set of all cone types in $W$ is finite, which is a consequence of the fact that $\Sigma$ is finite \cite[Cor 2.10]{PaY-reg}.
 Let $\mathscr{T}$ be the \emph{cone type partition}, that is the partition of $W$ which has as parts the cone type parts.
 Parkinson and Yau show in \cite{PaY-reg} that $\mathscr{T}$ is another example of a regular partition, and in particular that $\mathscr{S}$ and $\mathscr{S}_m$ are refinements of $\mathscr{T}$ (in the sense that every part of $\mathscr{S}$ or $\mathscr{S}_m$ is contained in some part of $\mathscr{T}$).
+The partition $\mathscr{T}$ also has the property that it is \emph{convex}, meaning that for all pairs of elements $x,y$ in a cone type part $Q$ any geodesic from $x$ to $y$ has all vertices in $Q$.
+This was proven in \cite[Prop 4.3]{PaY-reg} and alternatively in \cite[Rem 3.1]{PrY-pair}, and we state a special case of this as a Lemma for later use.